NRAO

 • A version of perl (included with most Linux distributions);

-• rsync must also be available and enabled for binary MNJs.
+• rsync must also be available and enabled for all MNJs.

 Below are some tips that may make it easier to install/update: